 The University of Saskatchewan’s Nomenclature report describes and defines the official terminology of the University and forms the basis for many of the terms listed on this page.

-The terms listed on this page are organized around the sections or areas in which statistics are published by Information and Communications Technology - Data Services.
+The terms listed on this page are organized around the sections or areas in which statistics are published by Information and Communications Technology - Reporting and Data Services.

 A value assigned to a course which indicates its relative weight within the student program.
 Credit units define the amount of university-level credit to be awarded for successful completion of a course or, in the case of transfer credit, of study elsewhere.
 Frequent criterion used in judging credit units is the expected student effort in the course or hours of instruction.
 For example a course which requires approximately 39 course hours is often valued at 3 credit units.
 Credit units can be any whole number starting from 0 and are only assigned to degree track courses.
 Generally, non degree level courses are assigned 0 credit units but they may be a credit weight.